 The Issues on Cabeceo

-Last week I attended En Tu Abrazo - Encuentro at Grand Geneva, Wisconsin, a mesmeric tango event with like-minded and experienced dancers, a friendly dance environment governed by the milonga codes, excellent DJs, golden age music, and a high level of dancing, all reminiscent of a Buenos Aires milonga.
+Last week I attended En Tu Abrazo - Encuentro at Grand Geneva, Wisconsin, a mesmeric tango event with experienced and like-minded dancers, a friendly dance environment governed by the milonga codes, excellent DJs, golden age music, and a high level of dancing, all reminiscent of a Buenos Aires milonga.

 Doing cabeceo from a distance, however, is proven to be a challenge.
 First, the woman you try to invite is sitting among other women who may also want to dance with you.
 Second, when two or more women respond to your cabeceo, how do you make them know whom exactly you are inviting?
 Third, if two men nod at the same woman, how can either man tell that she is responding to him and not the other?
 Finally, her response may be too subtle that it could be overlooked.

 In retrospect, I believe I should be more aware that cabeceo is difficult to detect from a distance and should be made more clear and less ambiguous.
-I should not only let the woman I was cabeceoing but also the women sitting next to her know whom exactly I was inviting.
+I should not only let the woman I cabeceo at but also the women sitting next to her know whom exactly I am inviting.
 I should stand up to do cabeceo with the woman sitting behind other women.
 I should look around to make sure that she is communicating with me and not someone behind me or next to me.
 I should move closer to the woman sitting far away from me before I cabeceo her.
-I should gaze at the woman who accepted my cabeceo when waking towards her and avoid making eye contact with any other woman to avoid confusing both.
+I should gaze at the woman who accepted my cabeceo while waking towards her and avoid making eye contact with any other woman to avoid confusing both.

 There are also issues on women's part.
-I must mention that, in the miongas of Buenos Aires, portena women behave very differently from women in this country.
+I must mention that, in the miongas of Buenos Aires, porteñas behave very differently from women in this country.
 Unlike our women who often talk to each other and pay no attention to men, Argentine women all participate in the invitation process by actively making eye contact with men and being responsive to men's cabeceo.
 If they are not sure about your cabeceo, they would tilt their head, lean sideways or stand up to let you see them more clearly.
 They would point at themselves with a questioning facial expression, look around to see if someone else is responding to your cabeceo, or use lip or sign language to communicate with you.
 Argentine women do not wear a blank face, as our women often do.
-They will smile and nod or give you a wink to let you know they will be happy to dance with you.
-They would gaze at you intently when you walk towards them so that you know the two of you have an unmistakable agreement.
+They will smile, nod or wink to let you know they want to dance with you.
+They will gaze at you intently when you walk towards them so that you know the two of you have an unmistakable agreement.
 In other words, Argentine women are much more proactive and expressive, which makes a huge difference because that helps to prevent errors not only by the two parties in question but also by the third party who may also be involved.
 Also, such enthusiasm will lead to a more intimate and satisfying dance.

-Here again we see the influence of culture on tango.
-(See Tango: Historical and Cultural Impacts.)
+Here again we see the influence of culture on tango (see Tango: Historical and Cultural Impacts).
 American culture puts too much emphasis on the self.
-We tend to be arrogant, indifferent and hostile towards others.
-Many of us have a strong ego and do not like to show that we need others or beg others for a dance, and we are easily hurt when we do not get the expected response.
-(See Tango and Individualism.)
+We tend to be egocentric, arrogant, indifferent, or even hostile towards others.
+Many of us have a strong ego and do not like to show that we need others or beg others for a dance, and we are easily hurt when we do not get the expected response (see Tango and Individualism).
 In contrast, the Argentinians are much more friendly and approachable.
-Portena women often find ways to let me know they want to dance with me and where their seats are, so I could cabeceo them.
+Porteñas often find ways to let me know they want to dance with me and where their seats are, so I could cabeceo them.
 Obviously, in a culture like that dancing tango becomes much more enjoyable.

 July 14, 2017